+where $b_k$ is a suitable time average over the interval $hk \leq t < h(k+1)$.
 The left hand side, after summation by parts, weakly converges to the integral of $-N_t^{[h]} (\partial b/\partial t)$.
-As for the right hand side, first for notational convenience we will write e.g., $N_t^{[h]}$ instead of $N_k$ and $N_{t+h}^{[h]}$ instead of $N_{k+1}$ and then the sum over $k$ can be replaced by an integral over $[0, T]$.
-First we observe that if it were the case that all the indices were in agreement and equal to $k+1$, then the right hand side can be realized entirely as a weak equation for $N_t^{[h]}$ (with most of the burden of differentiation passed on to $b$) which would converge weakly to the relevant limit.
+As for the right hand side, for convenience we will now go over to the notation $N_t^{[h]}$ instead of $N_k$ and $N_{t+h}^{[h]}$ instead of $N_{k+1}$ etc., and then the sum over $k$ can be replaced by an integral over $[0, T]$.
+First we observe that if it were the case that all the indices were in agreement and e.g., equal to $k+1$, then the right hand side can be realized entirely as a weak equation for $N_t^{[h]}$ (with most of the burden of differentiation passed on to $b$) which would converge weakly to the relevant limit.
 What we must estimate then is the differences caused by the discrepancy in indices.
 For example, in the term containing $\Psi$, forcing the indices to match yields the residual term